Steel Guitar Tuition

 (The absolute basics, right hand, left hand, pedalling, volume pedal)

-Course consists of Tab Book, 2-hour DVD and CD of rhythm tracks for practicing with
+Course consists of Tab Book, 2-hour DVD and CD of rhythm tracks for practising with

 H Tab book is comb-bound and lays open nice and flat